at15/sre-handbook/README.md

 - [Read it online](https://at15.gitbooks.io/sre-handbook)
 - [Install GitBook](https://github.com/GitbookIO/gitbook/blob/master/docs/setup.md),
 clone the repository, read it locally.
 (I prefer this one)
+  - run `gitbook install` to install the plugins
+  - run `gitbook serve` to have live preview

 ## Content

 <!-- TODO: this part should be synchronized with SUMMARY.md except the introduction part -->